Emmykage/React-Capstone/README.md

 # Metrics webapp - TV Shows

-> "Book Store" the Metric WebApp is an app that displays TV shows gotten from an TVMAZE API.
+> "METRIC WEBAPP" the Metric WebApp is an app that displays TV shows gotten from an TVMAZE API.
 The API request contains information about a particular Show such as movie description, ratings, duration and release date.
 The homepage of the App groups the movie into categories based on on Show genres. it also give a metric figure(numbers) of movies available in each category

 - Display Show categoriess.
 - Gives details of shows.